pythonsingapore/pyjobraft/docs/Team_Reflections.md

 - Forgotten to add a feedback form in the presentation slide for participates to provide a feedback
 ####  13 Apr 2023
 - Change orderng of food from using Foodpanda to Grab
 - Change to just doing purely networking & watercooler session in a event that the turn up rate is low
+####  27 Apr 2023
+- No issues related to grab delivery
+- Change to more variety of dishes from other shops for event
+- Write a After Action Review document for thoughts and changes moving forward for PyJobRaft.

 # Slides
 - Batch 1